mip-master/learning_mip/README.md

 For example, every time we try to fit a model to a data, we are searching for the parameters of the model that minimize error or maximize likelihood.
-So, this is an optimization problem even though data scientists don’t typically see this way.
+So, this is an optimization problem, even though data scientists don’t typically see this way.
+Why don't they?

-You might wonder, for example, why data scientists do not look at linear regression as an optimization problem?
-The answer for this one is simple: when minimizing sum of square errors, there is a closed form solution for the best fitting parameters.
+The answer is simple: when minimizing sum of square errors, there is a *closed form solution* for the best fitting parameters.
 The formula buries the optimization.
 Now, replace the linear model with an exponential model, as we would do to model the spreading of a contagious disease, for example.
-In this case, there is no closed formula, and we may need to use some iterative optimization algorithm such as gradient descent.
+In this case, there is no closed formula and we need to use some explicit optimization approach, like a gradient descent algorithm.

 Going back to the main question, there are several levels of expertise that one can achieve in optimization.